rocket770/RS1-Search-and-Rescue-Robot/README.md

 # RS1 Search and Rescue Robot

 This repository provides the setup instructions and launch configurations for the **RS1 Search and Rescue Robot** project.
-The robot utilizes ROS2 (Humble), Gazebo, and Ignition Fortress for simulation, and YOLO for animal detection.
+The robot utilizes ROS2 (Humble), Gazebo, and Ignition Fortress for simulation.

 ---